xvitaly/wloc/docs/api-tokens.md

   * `gg_apikey` - Google Geolocation;
   * `mm_apikey` - Mozilla Geolocation.

-# Forwarding API tokens to application
+# Forwarding API tokens to application and tests

 Application need at least one token from supported providers, forwarded as environment variables: